cloudfoundry/bosh/docs/running_tests.md

 ### Integration Tests

 Integration tests describe communication between BOSH components focusing on the CLI, the Director and the Agent.
 They are located in the `src/spec/integration` directory.
+To prepare your workstation see [workstation setup docs](docs/workstation_setup.md).
 Run the integration tests with the `spec:integration` rake task:

 ```
 bosh/src$ bundle exec rake spec:integration